confluentinc/ksql/docs/includes/ksql-includes.rst

 ..
 Avro note

-.. note:: To use Avro, you must have Confluent Schema Registry enabled and set ``ksql.schema.registry.url`` in your KSQL configuration file.
+.. note:: To use Avro, you must have Confluent Schema Registry enabled and set :ref:```ksql.schema.registry.url`` in your
+          KSQL server configuration file <install_ksql-avro-schema>`.
 .. demo

 Learn More